DesislavaZoin/tech515-sparta-test-app-cicd/README.md

-jdj# Use this repo with Jenkins
+fkkdjdj# Use this repo with Jenkins

 ## About the app
 - "app" folder stores Sparta app